 - May a WOA be issued ex-parte?
 Yes.
 In case/s of extreme urgency where the complainant may suffer irreparable injury or gross inconvenience on account of the mobility or transportability of the ship, or the cargo, or the person in the custody of the freight, against which an action in rem is directed.

 - While a ship is under WOA, may her cargo be discharged?
 Yes.

 - How may the WOA be lifted?
 A bail bond or security, including a corporate surety from a surety company accredited by the Supreme Court, in sufficient amount to answer for the arresting party’s claims, may be given on behalf of a party to an action in rem to secure the release of the ship, cargo, or freight from arrest.

 - May the shipowner, charterer, or other person in control or possession of a ship limit his/her liability?
 How?
 He/she may file a “limitation action” by a verified complaint, impleading any and all known defendants any time after a marine casualty that caused damage, injury, or death, and the subsequent abandonment of the vessel.
 And upon order of the court, constitute a Limitation Fund by making a deposit to the court, or by producing a letter of undertaking from a Protection and Indemnity Club acceptable to the court.
 [The Rules of Procedure for Admiralty Cases, A.M.
 No. 19-08-14-SC]

-For comments of questions, please email email@example.com.
+For comments or questions, please email firstname.lastname@example.org.